Mushishy/artemis-frontend/docs/admin-guide.md

 ## Pool Information

 ### Pool Logs
-The range creator can inspect logs that are continuously fetched while the range is being deployed and download them to a file.
+The pool creator can inspect logs that are continuously fetched while the range is being deployed and download them to a file.

 ![](./img/16_pool_logs.png)